GeaNetwork/gea-docs/modules/nft.md

 # NFT

-The NFT (Non-Fungible Token) module in Me-Hub manages the creation, transfer, and querying of NFTs.
+The NFT (Non-Fungible Token) module in GEA manages the creation, transfer, and querying of NFTs.
 This module is built on top of the Cosmos SDK and provides a robust framework for handling NFTs within the blockchain application.

 ## Key Components